Cluster Autoscaler

 Verify the Cluster Autoscaler

-To verify the Cluster Autoscaler is working as expected, you can deploy a workload in the Tenant cluster with some CPU requirements in order to simulate workload requiring resources.
+To verify that the Cluster Autoscaler is working as expected, deploy a workload in the Tenant cluster with specific CPU requirements to simulate resource demand.

 apiVersion: apps/v1